Zum Hauptinhalt springen

 Biography

 I am a researcher, writer and organiser with roots in rural Bavaria and Ireland.
-Combining my disciplinary background in Postcolonial Studies with my practical training in regenerative agriculture my work focuses on the political ecology and economy of food and farming and the role of agriculture for the ongoing project of colonialism and its embedded global capital relations.
+My research combines my MA in Postcolonial Studies at Goldsmiths College, University of London and my practical training in regenerative agriculture to think about the imperial histories and political ecologies of food and farming.

 Research Interests